QiLi111/freehand-ultrasound-co/README.md

     scans_res4_forth.h5/
     │
     ├── /subXXX_framesXX - US frames in a scan
-    ├── /subXXX_tformsXX - associated transformations for each frame, from tracker space to optical camera space.
-    ├── num_frames - number of frames in each scan
+    ├── /subXXX_tformsXX - associated transformations for each frame, from tracker space to optical camera space ├── num_frames - number of frames in each scan
     ├── name_scan - scan protocol